ondralukes/stats-counter/README.md

 # stats-counter
-Middleware for express for counting visits on websites
+Express middleware for counting visits on websites

 ## Usage
 ```